 Fact: One does not simply clean glitter.

 That’s because a single glitter is clingy, as small as 0.002 square inches (1.3 mm2), and insidiously designed to grab the eye’s attention, even from a distance, with its joyful yet endlessly frustrating twinkle.
 Conventional cleaning methods will never lead to a fully glitter-free space.

 Kids and fun-loving adults who want to have fun while they clean their art messes can use … Play-Doh.
 Press the Play-Doh into the glitter until the Play-Doh surface is covered in shiny stuff, then simply work the Play-Doh until you have another clean surface to use to capture more glitter and repeat until the mess is completely absorbed.
 Voila!
 The work surface is clean and you also now have a seriously fabulous glob of Play-Doh.

 You can also purchase Glitter Clean-Up ClothLink opens in a new tab, an inexpensive product designed specifically to handle glitter messes on hard surfaces.
 The cloth has a tackiness that draws the tiny pieces of plastic and holds onto them.

 How to get glitter out of your hair

-If you don’t want to look like a rock star at your desk on Monday morning, you’ll need to get that glitter out of your hair.
-In the event that shampooing does not do the trick, try this: apply hair spray to paper toweling and with a mirror or help from a friend, dab wherever glitter is clinging to your hair.
+If you don’t want to look like a rock star at your desk job on Monday morning, you’ll need to get that glitter out of your hair.
+In the event that shampooing doesn’t do the trick, try this: apply hair spray to paper towel and with a mirror or help from a friend, dab wherever glitter is clinging to your hair.
 The hair spray will offer enough tackiness to lift the sparkle from your hair and scalp.

 How to clean glitter from rugs and carpeting

-Ha, ha!
 Vacuum all you want!
 Vacuum some more!
 We bet there will still be some glitter left behind.
 Then try this: it’s too simple.
-Dab the rug or carpet with wet paper toweling.
-Go figure.
+Dab the rug or carpet with wet paper towel.